 Dr. Alison Arnold

-Dr. Alison Arnold is a Lecturer of Music and Assistant Teaching Professor of Arts Studies at North Carolina State University, where she teaches courses in world music, music of Asia, and cross-cultural arts.
-She also teaches in the FYI (First Year Inquiry) program and for the Arts Forum (Arts Village).
+Dr. Alison Arnold is a Lecturer in the Music Department and Assistant Teaching Professor in the Arts Studies program at North Carolina State University.
+She teaches courses in world music, music of Asia, Celtic music, and cross-cultural arts.
 Together with colleague Dr. Jonathan Kramer, she was nominated for the 2007-2008 Gertrude Cox award for Innovative Excellence in Teaching and Learning with Technology.
 Prior to joining the NCSU Music faculty, Dr. Arnold taught at The Colorado College, Penn State University at Abington, Drexel University, and the University of North Carolina at Chapel Hill.
 She completed her Bachelors degree in music at the University of Liverpool, England, and her Masters and Ph.D. in Musicology with a concentration in Ethnomusicology at the University of Illinois at Urbana-Champaign.
-She is also an active performing musician, playing in four Celtic music bands.
-Since 2005, she has run a traditional Irish Music Session at NC State, open to all NCSU students, faculty, and staff, as well as local community members and visitors.
+She is an active performing musician, playing in four Celtic music bands.
+Since 2005 she has run a traditional Irish Music Session at NC State, open to all NCSU students, faculty, and staff, as well as local community members.